 Not only does this ensure that your marketing and brand strategy will be something you actually stick to (because it doesn’t feel out of character or exploitative), but it allows you to approach your marketing, branding, sales and PR from a connection-first, customer-focused perspective.
 We all know by now that bro-marketing techniques which trigger fear, guilt and shame are so yesterday.
 The answer to that is techniques that lift people up, allow them to make informed choices, and help them to feel supported and seen as people.

-So let’s take a look at some of the things I help clients with in the Soulful Brand Experience and the Remarkable Marketing Mini, to help them on their way to a more soulful and remarkable brand that does good things.
+So let’s take a look at how you can find your way to a more soulful and remarkable brand that does good things.

 - Understand your values and purpose